Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Serenity/Performance/Brigand-and-Carouser Attracting Style.md

 -  Her coterie and other characters within their social milieu accept her as one of their own.
 This counts as a Minor Tie.
 -  At the start of a scene, she may declare that a coterie member with skills equivalent to a mortal two-dot Retainer is with her, either having just arrived or been with her all along.
 She can’t choose a new Retainer until he leaves, there’s a downtime, or the session ends.
 -  She can introduce facts relevant to her coterie’s social milieu or about local rumors with (Wits + Performance).
 -  She waives Excellencies’ mote costs to reduce the target number of Craft, Larceny, or Performance rolls similar to those involved in her coterie’s activities.
+## Reset
-Reset: Once per story unless reset by accomplishing a major character or story goal by engaging in hedonistic pursuits or giving aid to a group of outcasts or the like.
+Once per story unless reset by accomplishing a major character or story goal by engaging in hedonistic pursuits or giving aid to a group of outcasts or the like.
 Joybringers can reset it by fulfilling an auspicious prospect.